Dodgers rip 4 homers in 6-3 win over Phillies

 The West-leading Dodgers improved to a major league-best 23-7 at home and have won 11 of their last 15 at Chavez Ravine against the East-leading Phillies.

+“Sucks to lose,” Phillies manager Gabe Kapler said.
+“At the same time we understand that in order for us to beat clubs like this we have to play our best baseball and we didn’t do that.”

-Kenta Maeda (7-2) allowed two runs and three hits in six innings and won his fourth straight start.
+Kenta Maeda (7-2) allowed two runs and three hits in six innings and won his fourth straight start and first over Philadelphia in his career.
 The right-hander struck out six and walked none.

 Muncy and Seager belted two-run shots and Pederson had a solo homer off Jake Arrieta (5-5), who gave up five runs and 10 hits in five innings.
 The right-hander struck out three and walked one in the ballpark where Arrieta pitched his first career no-hitter in 2015 with the Cubs.